Last Updated on

 This will help to make sure that no dust or dirt has settled onto your strings before you start playing, which will help to prevent the natural oils from your hands to combine with the dust and dirt on your strings.

 If you’ve never cleaned your guitar strings before, you’ve probably got some questions about the entire process.
 Don’t worry, we’ve got your back!

 Q: Will my guitar be hard to play if it’s oily?

 A: Not necessarily, as many musicians find that playing on oily strings is a lot easier because it’s easier for your hands and fingers to slide across the strings.

 Q: Can I use coconut oil on my fretboard?

-A: I would highly recommend that you don’t use coconut oil on your strings or your fretboard, as coconut oil can turn rancid.
+A: I would highly recommend that you don’t use coconut oil on your strings or your fret board, as coconut oil can turn rancid.
 If you happen to have a fretboard that’s comprised of darker wood, use mineral oil or lemon oil.
-However, if you have a maple fretboard, don’t use lemon oil.
+However, if you have a maple guitar fretboard, don’t use lemon oil.

-Q: Will a disinfectant damage my guitar strings if I use it to clean my strings?
+Q: Will disinfectant damage my guitar strings if I use it to clean my strings?

 A: You won’t want to use any type of disinfectant such a Lysol or Dettol because your strings are going to rust.
 Dilute the disinfectant in water and then use paper towels to dab the disinfectant onto your strings.

 Q: Can I use WD40 on my guitar?